lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 Before holding the council, the bishop or stake president may determine that informal membership restrictions would be best for a time.
 He holds the council when it would best encourage the member’s sincere repentance.
 However, he should not delay a council if it is necessary to protect others.

+32.6

+## Severity of the Sin and Church Policy

 The severity of a sin is an important consideration in determining the setting that will (1) help protect others and (2) help a person repent.
 The Lord has said that He “cannot look upon sin with the least degree of allowance” ([Doctrine and Covenants 1:31](/study/scriptures/dc-testament/dc/1?lang=eng&id=p31#p31 "/study/scriptures/dc-testament/dc/1?lang=eng&id=p31#p31"); see also [Mosiah 26:29](/study/scriptures/bofm/mosiah/26?lang=eng&id=p29#p29 "/study/scriptures/bofm/mosiah/26?lang=eng&id=p29#p29")).
 His servants must not ignore evidence of serious sin.

 Serious sins are a deliberate and major offense against the laws of God.
 Categories of serious sins are listed below.